Stephwalt04/Stephwalt04/README.md

 # Hi there! 👋

-I'm Kolawole Dolapo, also known as Stephwalt04.
+I'm Kolawole Dolapo, glad to have you here.

 ## About Me
+I am a full stack developer that has worked on several projects, and I am looking to collaborate with you.
+I write HTML, CSS, Bootstrap, JavaScript, SQL, MYSQL, NodeJs, and ExpressJs.

-- 👀 I'm interested in Software Development.
+- 👀 I'm interested in Software Development roles (front end or backend).
-- 🌱 Currently learning Web FullStack.
+- 🌱 Currently updating my FullStack skills.
 - 💞️ I’m looking to collaborate on interesting projects.

 ## Contact Me